moody/Waffle/README.md

   -- SetOrder().
   order = 0,

-  -- Called with this node's own component and resolved width/height, once the whole -- Layout() pass is resolved and clean.
+  -- Called with this node's own frame and resolved width/height, once the whole -- Layout() pass is resolved and clean.
 Re-fires on every Layout() call, keep it -- idempotent.
 Mutating a different node from here schedules a future Layout() call, -- the same as any other setter.
-Can also be toggled after the fact with -- SetOnLayout(). onLayout = function(component, width, height) end,
+Can also be toggled after the fact with -- SetOnLayout(). onLayout = function(frame, width, height) end,
 }
 ```